tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** Why did you endlessly relitigate the bylaws vote?

 **A:** I have no idea what they're talking about.
-When the vote was done, I never mentioned it again.
-Nor do I recall that anyone else did.
-Next time I saw anything about it was at the top of my list of "offenses".
+I stopped mentioning it well before the vote started.
+My last two posts _in_ the topic were entirely position-neutral, just reminding people that the deadline for affirming their intention to vote was imminent (something PSF staff was apparently too busy to remind people of themselves).
+I never mentioned the vote again.
+Next time I saw anything about it was at the top of my list of ["offenses"](crimes).

 **Q:** Why do you endlessly oppose the CoC?